 Our comprehensive total reward approach is designed to attract, retain and engage our employees.
 It comprises a combination of monetary and non-monetary rewards, encompassing all aspects of our colleagues' experience with the organisation.
 Our pay and benefits are competitive and equitable to attract and retain talent capable of delivering the Group's strategy.
 Our performance pay and recognition have been developed to motivate and reward sustainable performance and the achievement of specific personal objectives aligned to our Next Gen strategy.
-More details are available in the Directors' Remuneration Report starting on page 110.
+More details are available in the Directors' Remuneration Report of our 2023 Annual Report and Financial Statements.

 A key aspect of our approach is in ensuring that regular performance appraisals and feedback take place.
-Our performance management approach, 'Let's Talk Me', has been in place for more than 10 years and is a people-focused process that covers all employees and brings together a review of individual performance and development on an annual basis.
+Our performance management approach, 'Let's Talk Me', has been in place for more than 10 years and is a peoplefocused process that covers all employees and brings together a review of individual performance and development on an annual basis.
 These assessments drive development opportunities for employees across our markets.